adelfathy123/AI-BASED-SYSTEM-FOR-EARLY-DETECTION-OF-RETINAL-DISORDERS-/README.md

 - 7 classes: AMD, DME, ERM, NO, RVO, VID, RAO.
 - Final dataset after augmentation: 18,576 images.

 > Due to size, full dataset is not hosted in this repo.
-You can download it from [Link here].
+You can download it from [https://drive.google.com/drive/folders/1Md3_0QZZtQ3XMWqThqbzUPoVlo7QMyOE?usp=drive_link].

 ## 📈 Performance (Best Model - InceptionV3)
 - Accuracy: 97.73%